Hyper-IL-6: Use of Hyper-IL-6 to analyse IL-6 signaling

 Hyper-IL-6 has been used to test which cells depend on Interleukin-6 trans-signaling in their response to the cytokine Interleukin-6.
 To this end, cells were treated with Interleukin-6 and alternatively with Hyper-IL-6.
 Cells, which respond to Interleukin-6 alone do express an Interleukin-6 receptor whereas cells, which only respond to Hyper-IL-6 but not to Interleukin-6 alone depend in their response to the cytokine on Interleukin-6 trans-signaling.
 It turned out that hematopoietic stem cells, neural cells, smooth muscle cells and endothelial cells are typical target cells of Interleukin-6 trans-signaling.

 The concept of Interleukin-6 trans-signaling

 The Hyper-IL-6 protein has also been used to explore the physiologic role of Interleukin-6 trans-signaling in vivo.
 It turned out that this signaling mode was involved in many types of inflammation and cancer.

 Hyper-IL-6 has helped to establish the concept of Interleukin-6 trans-signaling.
 Interleukin-6 trans-signaling mediates the pro-inflammatory activities of Interleukin-6 whereas Interleukin-6 classic signaling governs the protective and regenerative Interleukin-6 activities.
-Recently, in breast cancer patients, it was shown with the help of Hyper-IL-6 that IL-6 trans-signaling via phosphoinositid-3-kinase signaling activates disseminated cancer cells long before metastases are formed.
+Recently, in breast cancer patient cells, it was shown with the help of Hyper-IL-6 that IL-6 trans-signaling via phosphoinositid-3-kinase signaling activates disseminated cancer cells long before metastases are formed.
 In addition, it was demonstrated in mice that Hyper-IL-6 transneuronal delivery enabled functional recovery after severe spinal cord injury.